Last Updated on February 7, 2021 by Katie Sisel Distributor

 Here are three worth mentioning:

 - Fucoidan – Fucoidan is a complex polysaccharide found in many species of brown seaweed.
 It has been shown to support slow blood clotting.
-Many people experience powerful support for inflammatory conditions when taking fucoidan.
+Many people experience powerful support for conditions when taking fucoidan.
 Ref.
 Sisel International make a powerful product called Fucoydon with the active ingredient fucoidan.

 Whilst these supplements can provide immense support it is very important to start with your diet first.
 If you have a medical condition please consult your healthcare provider before taking supplements.